 Section 4(a).
-Consultation with Members of Congress
+Consultation with members of Congress

 Section 4(a) establishes new consultation requirements the United States Trade Representative must meet during negotiations and prior to a trade agreement entering into force.
 The bill for the first time requires the United States Trade Representative to meet upon request with any Member of Congress and provide pertinent documents relating to the negotiations, including classified materials.
 The Committee expects that these consultations will be held promptly and that they will be responsive in scope to the Member's request.
-The United States Trade Representative must consult closely with the Committee on Finance of the Senate, and the Committee on Agriculture, Nutrition, and Forestry of the Senate, and the Committee on Agriculture of the House of Representatives.
+The United States Trade Representative must consult closely with the Committee on Finance of the Senate, and the Committee on Ways and Means of the House of Representatives, and with respect to negotiations relating to agricultural trade, the Committee on Agriculture, Nutrition, and Forestry of the Senate, and the Committee on Agriculture of the House of Representatives.
 The United States Trade Representative must also consult closely with the Congressional Advisory Groups on Negotiations (discussed further below).
 While previous versions of TPA required close consultations with this Committee, the Committee specifically intends that these consultations and the sharing of negotiating text will be expansive in scope and as detailed as feasible.
 Such consultations must be meaningful and timely, including consulting on negotiating positions before those positions are shared with cleared advisors or our trading partners.